Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Malware Detection and Classification

 Now that we have a better sense on the inference, we can proceed to the analysis of the $n$-gram profiles produced by the beta-CoRM models.
 First, in Figure~\ref{malware_profiles} we display the graphical representation of the posterior predictive probabilities for each of the 826 $4$-grams across the nine families of malware.
 It is immediate to notice that the five $4$-gram profiles are quite similar and visually it is difficult to see any meaningful differences among each other.
 To have a better sense of this we obtain the pair-wise Euclidean distance of the profiles and present the results in Table~\ref{diff_profiles}.
 We can appreciate that beta-CoRM models with vague gamma priors yield the most similar profiles followed by the model with objective Lomax and half-Cauchy type prior.

 Of course, it is important to remember that the main advantage of the generalised models is that they allow us to find an optimal number of features to reduce the uncertainty in the data and which can be further used to improve the predictive performance of the model.
 To this end and contrary to the synthetic data we obtain the optimum threshold and the optimal features by using the training set as our validation set as well.
-With this in mind, we present in Table~\ref{accuracy_genbetaCoRM_trainig} the results on the training set including the maximum accuracy achieved, the threshold used and the number of features required.
+With this in mind, we present in Table~\ref{accuracy_genbetaCoRM_trainig} the results on the training set including the maximum accuracy achieved, the threshold used for the generalised beta-CoRM models and the number of features required to achieve the maximum accuracy.
 Clearly, with the generalised versions we are able to better explain the data with the objective Lomax prior being the best one.
 Furthermore, we can again appreciate the similarities between the models with vague gamma priors and the ones having the gamma-gamma prior structure.

-With respect to the feature selection it is further interesting to notice that the four generalised models coincide in 98 features, and this number increases to 119 common features if we just consider the generalised beta-CoRM models with gamma-gamma priors.
+With respect the feature selection it is further interesting to notice that the four generalised models coincide in 98 features, and this number increases to 119 common features if we just consider the generalised beta-CoRM models with gamma-gamma priors.
 To fully understand the process of feature selection on this noisy data set we present in Figure~\ref{restricted_data} the data restricted to the optimal figures for the four generalised beta-CoRM models.
 Then we are able to see better defined groups with the exception of the first, sixth and last family.
 Nevertheless the models are still able to identify some influencing features in the groups, which we can exploit to improve the predictive performance of the original model on the test set as seen in Table~\ref{overall_malware_metrics}.